 Abstract.
-Transient electromagnetic method (TEM) is extremely important in geophysics.
-However, the secondary field signal(SFS) in TEM received by coil is easily disturbed by random noise, sensor noise and man-made noise, which results in the difficulty in detecting deep geological information.
-To reduce the noise interference and detect deep geological information, we apply autoencoders, an unsupervised learning model in deep learning, on the basis of analyzing the characteristics of

-- 5 SFS, to denoise SFS.
-We introduce SFSDSA, a Secondary Field Signal Denoising Stacked Autoencoders, based on deep neural networks of feature extraction and denoising.
-SFSDSA maps the signal points of the noise interference to the high probability points with clean signal as reference according to the deep characteristics of the signal, so as to realize the signal denoising and reduce noise interference.
-The method is validated by the measured data comparison, and the comparison results show that the noise reduction method can effectively reduce the noise of SFS in contrast with the Kalman, PCA and wavelet transform - 10 methods, and strongly support the speculation of deeper underground features.
+The transient electromagnetic method (TEM) is extremely important in geophysics.
+However, the secondary field signal (SFS) in the TEM received by coil is easily disturbed by random noise, sensor noise and man-made noise, which results in the difficulty in detecting deep geological information.
+To reduce the noise interference and detect deep geological information, we apply autoencoders, which make up an unsupervised learning model in deep learning, on the basis of the analysis of the characteristics of the SFS to denoise the SFS.
+We introduce the SFSDSA (secondary field signal denoising stacked autoencoders) model based on deep neural networks of feature extraction and denoising.
+SFS-DSA maps the signal points of the noise interference to the high-probability points with a clean signal as reference according to the deep characteristics of the signal, so as to realize the signal denoising and reduce noise interference.
+The method is validated by the measured data comparison, and the comparison results show that the noise reduction method can (i) effectively reduce the noise of the SFS in contrast with the Kalman, principal component analysis (PCA) and wavelet transform methods and (ii) strongly support the speculation of deeper underground features.